 What is it: Evangelion: 2.0 You Can (Not) Advance

-Evangelion: 2.0 You Can (Not) Advance is the second film in the Rebuild of Evangelion series, a modern reinterpretation of the classic Neon Genesis Evangelion anime.
-Released in 2009, this film continues the story of Shinji Ikari and the other EVA pilots as they face the mysterious Angels that threaten humanity.
-Unlike the original series, Evangelion: 2.0 introduces new characters and changes pivotal events, creating a narrative that, while familiar, offers surprises and twists for fans old and new.
+Evangelion: 2.0 You Can (Not) Advance is the second film in the Rebuild of Evangelion series, a modern reinterpretation of the classic anime Neon Genesis Evangelion.
+Released in 2009, this film continues the story of Shinji Ikari and the other EVA pilots as they confront the mysterious Angels that threaten humanity.
+Unlike the original series, Evangelion: 2.0 introduces new characters and changes pivotal events, creating a narrative that, while familiar, offers surprises and twists for fans both old and new.
 The animation is remarkably improved, with high-quality graphics and stunning visual effects that elevate the viewing experience.
 Furthermore, the soundtrack composed by Shiro Sagisu perfectly complements the action scenes and emotional moments, making the film an audiovisual masterpiece.